…and how can I tell?

-What’s the most common symptom of an STD?
+What’s the most common symptom of an STI?

-There is an epidemic of sexually transmitted infection and disease.
+- There is an epidemic of sexually transmitted infection and disease.
 There are 20 million new cases diagnosed each year – about half are in people under age 25.
-Although they’re common, it doesn’t mean they’re no big deal.

-Most people with STDs don’t know it, because most infections have no symptoms.
-With or without symptoms, STDs can still be spread to other people.
+- Most people with STIs don’t know it, because most infections have no symptoms.
+With or without symptoms, STIs can still be spread person to person.

 Are you infected and don’t know it?
 Are they?

-To get tested, click here for a confidential, free sexual health consultation, screening and treatment.
+To get tested, click for a confidential appointment, free sexual health consultation, screening and treatment.

 Get the Facts.
 Get the Life You Really Want.